lanyizi/RA3Bar-RA3Launcher/README.md

 ```

-I think Visual Studio should also be able to build with these files without any problems, but I haven't tried to build this project with VS yet.
+I think Visual Studio should also be able to build with these files without any problems, but I haven't tried it yet.

 ## About this program
 Recently a lot of people needs to wait for like 30 seconds when launching Red Alert 3.